-K8s deployment (KUD) is a project that uses Kubespray to bring up a K8s deployment and some add-ons on a provisioned machine.
-One of the K8s clusters with high availability, which is provisioned and configured by KUD, will be used to deploy EMCO on K8s.
+Cluster API is a project that uses infrastructure and bootstrap providers (Metal3 and kubeadm in this case) to bring up a K8s deployment and some addons on a provisioned machine.
+Flux uses a GitOps workflow to bring up additional add-ons in a K8s deployment.
+One of the K8s clusters with high availability, which is provisioned and configured by Cluster API and Flux, will be used to deploy EMCO on K8s.
 ICN family uses Edge Multi-Cluster Orchestration for service orchestration.
 EMCO provides a set of helm chart to be used to run the workloads on a multi-cluster.